The complete guide to wearing a collar pin (and how a collar bar and collar clip are different)

-Here’s how you wear one: You screw off one end of the bar, feed it through actual holes in your shirt collar (yes, you’ll need a specific type of shirt) designed for this purpose.
+You screw off one end of the bar, feed it through actual holes in your shirt collar (yes, you’ll need a specific type of shirt) designed for this purpose.
 Then you screw on the end cap and you’re good to go.

 Pros: Easy to wear because the feed-thru holes on your shirt guarantee proper placement and you don’t have to poke a hole in your nice shirt as you do with the collar pin.

 Cons: You’ll need a specific dress shirt to wear with a collar bar and you won’t want to wear this shirt without a neck tie and bar.
-[And in case you were wondering, yes, we can make these shirts for you.]

 The collar pin